dhvaniii28/PVflow-/README.md

 # PVFlow

-> A pharmacovigilance workflow management platform designed to replace spreadsheet-based tracking of Individual Case Safety Reports (ICSRs) with structured workflows, automated validation, and audit-ready case management.
+> PVflow is a newly developed pharmacovigilance workflow management platform designed to replace spreadsheet-based tracking of Individual Case Safety Reports (ICSRs) with structured workflows, automated validation, and audit-ready case management.

 ---